tydy1098/Course-Materials/other/Installation_Checklist.md

 To activate the environment use:`conda activate myenv`

-To deactivate the enviromnet and return to the default use: `conda deactivate`
+To deactivate the environment and return to the default use: `conda deactivate`

 ### Python Interpreter